- Share this article on Facebook

 Hollywood Renaissance man Neil Patrick Harris is taking on yet another role.

-The "How I Met Your Mother" star and Emmy awards host is planning to make his feature directing debut with the romantic comedy "Aaron and Sarah."
+The “How I Met Your Mother” star and Emmy and Tony host is planning to make his feature directing debut with the romantic comedy “Aaron and Sarah.”
 The indie film has also attached Emma Roberts and Josh Hutcherson as its leads.